ITI/memorizer/Documentation/memorizer/reference.rst

 ``kmap``
   - `READ` - Returns current Memorizer data.
-If ``log_live_enabled`` is false, returns only information on free'd objects.
+If ``log_live_enabled`` is false, returns only information on freed objects.
     For more information on the data format, see :ref:`debugfs-kmap`

 ``kmap_stream``
   - `READ` - Returns current Memorizer data in a way convenient for network streaming.
-It only returns data on free'd objects, regardless of the setting ``log_live_enabled``.
+It only returns data on freed objects, regardless of the setting ``log_live_enabled``.
 When the data is exhausted, Memorizer does not return an EOF condition, but waits for more data instead.
-Programs that read from ``kmap_stream`` typically never exit and mulled be signaled via Conrol-C or the ``kill`` command.
+Programs that read from ``kmap_stream`` typically never exit and mulled be signaled via Control-C or the ``kill`` command.
     For more information on the data format, see :ref:`debugfs-kmap-stream`.

 ``allocations``
   - `READ` - Returns Memorizer information, limited to information about object allocations and frees.
-If ``log_live_enabled`` is ``false``, returns only information on free'd objects.
+If ``log_live_enabled`` is ``false``, returns only information on freed objects.
     For more information on the data format, see :ref:`debugfs-allocations`

 ``accesses``
   - `READ` - Returns Memorizer information, limited to information about object memory accesses.
-If ``log_live_enabled`` is ``false``, returns only information on free'd objects.
+If ``log_live_enabled`` is ``false``, returns only information on freed objects.
     For more information on the data format, see :ref:`debugfs-accesses`

 ``function_calls``